jerome192/Networking-Fundamentals/http-https.md

 ## Conclusion

-HTTP and HTTPS form the foundation of web communication.
+HTTP and HTTPS are the foundation of web communication.

-For penetration testers, understanding them is critical because they reveal how applications behave, how users interact with systems, and where vulnerabilities can be found.
+For penetration testers, understanding them is essential because they expose how applications function and where vulnerabilities can exist.